sfwem/SFWEM-Docs/docs/hub_sites/orca.md

 ## ORCA Nodes

-The ORCA site currently (Jan 2021) has three external RF deveices, with potential to upgrade or add more soon.
+The ORCA site currently (Jan 2021) has three Mesh RF deveices, with potential to upgrade or add more.

 ### [KJ6WEG-OAK-ORCA-PBM5](http://kj6weg-oak-orca-pbm5.local.mesh)